||Need Driving Directions to the Isotope? Click here!

 James Sime's Mobile Twitter Feed - click here for more

 Want to be part of a future Isotope Mailing Bag Link-a-Palooza?
-Send those crazy links to our address!
+Send those crazy links to my address!
+For those who are still hungry to dig even deeper on these internet backroads, check out previous mailbag installments here, here, here, and here.

 Labels: culture, links